thoughtspot/thoughtspot.github.io/_admin/data-security/about-secure-monitor-sw.md

 - Splunk
   You can install Splunk rsyslog and use it to forward ThoughtSpot logs to Splunk.
 For more information about Splunk, see the [Splunk documentation](http://docs.splunk.com/).

+### Install third-party software

+For details on how to install third-party software, see: [Installing third-party security and monitoring software]({{ site.baseurl}}/admin/data-security/install-secure-monitor-sw.html#)

 ## What is not supported

-When installing and configuring third party software on a ThoughtSpot cluster, follow the following guidelines to avoid interfering with cluster operations:
+When installing and configuring third-party software on a ThoughtSpot cluster, follow the following guidelines to avoid interfering with cluster operations:

 - Avoid making any direct changes to any files outside of the /home directory.
 - Do not remove existing SSH keys or authorized keys from /home/admin/.ssh